 In the course of an academic year students plan and run a range of activities to involve the local community.
 A regular feature is a coffee morning for local residents to raise money for Macmillan.

-Miss Darwin is an overall charge of House Captains.
+Miss Haslett is an overall charge of House Captains.